 Valuing Sheet Music

-Because of the sheer volume produced and distributed, even though they’re made of paper and can be somewhat fragile as they age, only a few sheet music examples are truly rare.
-Most common examples sell in the $3 to $5 range today in antique malls and sometimes for even less in internet auctions.
+Because of the sheer volume produced and distributed as noted above, even though they’re made of paper and can be somewhat fragile as they age, only a few sheet music examples are truly rare.
+Most common examples sell in the $3 to $5 range today in antique malls and sometimes for even less via internet auctions.
 For instance, it's not uncommon to find lots of 25 to 30 pieces of sheet music selling online for $10 or less for the entire lot.

 Most common pieces have to be in excellent condition to bring even that much.

 However, many pieces of Scott Joplin’s work do bring high prices, so it's wise to thoroughly research pieces you may own before offering them for sale or tossing them in the donation bin.
 For instance, Joplin's "The Chrysanthemum" could bring in excess of $1,000 and many of his other sheet music works sell for $500 or more.
 Pieces of music falling into the Black Americana category are also very highly valued when in very good to excellent condition.
 A copy of "The Hoogie Boogie Dance" by Mose Gumble dating to 1901 sold on eBay.com for $1,400 in 2016.
 When autographed by notable celebrities, common pieces of sheet music can also jump exponentially in value since autograph collectors are in the running for those as well.